cdktf/cdktf-provider-azuread/docs/applicationFederatedIdentityCredential.java.md

 The combination of issuer and subject must be unique on the app.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azuread/2.53.1/docs/resources/application_federated_identity_credential#subject ApplicationFederatedIdentityCredential#subject}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azuread/3.0.2/docs/resources/application_federated_identity_credential#subject ApplicationFederatedIdentityCredential#subject}

----

-##### `applicationId`<sup>Optional</sup> <a name="applicationId" id="@cdktf/provider-azuread.applicationFederatedIdentityCredential.ApplicationFederatedIdentityCredential.Initializer.parameter.applicationId"></a>

-- *Type:* java.lang.String

-The resource ID of the application for which this federated identity credential should be created.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azuread/2.53.1/docs/resources/application_federated_identity_credential#application_id ApplicationFederatedIdentityCredential#application_id}

----

-##### `applicationObjectId`<sup>Optional</sup> <a name="applicationObjectId" id="@cdktf/provider-azuread.applicationFederatedIdentityCredential.ApplicationFederatedIdentityCredential.Initializer.parameter.applicationObjectId"></a>

-- *Type:* java.lang.String

-The object ID of the application for which this federated identity credential should be created.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azuread/2.53.1/docs/resources/application_federated_identity_credential#application_object_id ApplicationFederatedIdentityCredential#application_object_id}

 ---